debamitra/debs-journal/mentoring-is-hard.md

 ### My First Project at the new job

-I joined in a senior developer role, and my first project was to build a web portal around ML algorithms, essentially, a small internal tool for a client.
+I joined in a senior developer role, and my first project was to build a web portal, essentially, a small internal tool for a client.
 It was a small project with a team of four.

 I was paired with a new backend developer who was a fresher, which quickly turned into me unofficially guiding him.
 He was entirely new to the field, so I guided him on the basics of web development, setting up APIs, and structuring a database, while he worked to skill up on the tech stack independently.
 I handled most of the initial architecture, the DB schema, and feature development, then handed him manageable tasks to start with.